payalsaroj553-boop/ExcelEncryption-Decryption/README.md

 4. Save the decrypted data into the `ExcelDecryptionDB` database.
 5. Store the decrypted records in the `ExcelDecryption` table.

+🚀 How to Run
+Clone the repository.
+Open ExcelEncryption.sln in Visual Studio.
+Create the required SQL Server databases:
+WPFDB
+ExcelDecryptionDB
+Create the required tables:
+ExcelEncryption
+ExcelDecryption
+Update the SQL Server connection strings in App.config.
+Build the solution.
+Run the application.
+Select an Excel file.
+Use the Encryption functionality to encrypt and store the data.
+Use the Decryption functionality to retrieve and store the decrypted data.

 ## 📂 Project Structure

 ```text